Reviewers for accredited programs are selected or assigned using the procedures established by the accreditor.

 The review of an accredited program follows the procedures and format established by the accreditor.
 For all non-accredited programs, reviews are developed as indicated in the following paragraphs.

-The reviewers carry out their separate reviews – one with an on-site visit, the other through a paper review.
-They then consult with each other to produce a single review for the program.
-This is the review that is transmitted to the program and submitted by the university to ADHE.
+The reviewers carry out their reviews – one with an on-site visit, the other through a paper review.
+They then consult with each other to produce a single evaluative report on the program.
+This single report is transmitted to the program and submitted by the university to ADHE.
 Two separate reviews will not be accepted by UCA or by ADHE.

 The review must include, as relevant to the program, the information required by ADHE’s External Reviewers Report Template.
 It may provide additional information if deemed appropriate by the reviewers.
 To be of most use to the program under review, the report should distinguish as must as possible between program actions/changes that are deemed by the reviewers to be essential to the health of the program and actions/changes that are collegial suggestions but are not deemed essential to the health of the program.